 - Cashier

 Cashiers are the face of the store at checkout.
-You’ll be responsible for scanning items, handling payments, offering rewards, and keeping the line moving.
-It’s a great role for someone who enjoys a steady rhythm and doesn’t mind being on their feet.
-Friendly service and patience go a long way in this role, especially during rush hours. - Clerk (Grocery, Dairy, or Frozen)
+You’ll be responsible for scanning items, handling payments, offering rewards, and keeping the line moving. - Clerk (Grocery, Dairy, or Frozen)

 As a department clerk, you’ll stock items, rotate products, answer basic questions, and keep the aisles organized.
-These roles are more behind-the-scenes but are important for keeping the store running.
-It suits someone who is detail-focused and doesn’t mind physical work during quiet shifts. - Service Desk Associate
+These roles are more behind-the-scenes but are important for keeping the store running. - Service Desk Associate

 Specialty Department Roles